-Course format: The course includes weekly lectures, discussions, and hands-on workshops.
+The course includes weekly lectures (including guests from related industries and practice), discussions, and hands-on workshops.
 Lectures include a historic overview of material systems, fundamentals of fabrication and manufacturing, strategic customization, digital and physical prototyping, digital simulation, introduction to robotic systems, introduction to product development, production economics, research methods, and other topics.
 Selected readings of book chapters and papers will supplement topics taught in class.
-Students will be introduced to a range of digital fabrication and robotic systems and their related software environments and digital techniques.
+Technical workshops will introduce core concepts in machine design, microelectronics, motion control, kinematics, and material processes.
+Students will be introduced to a range of digital fabrication and robotic systems, and their related software environments and digital techniques.